What Is Midjourney?

 At the more basic level is Craiyon, formerly known as “DALL-E mini.”
 This is a free web tool that anyone can use, but it’s not nearly as sophisticated as DALL-E 2.
 The results are often strange and somewhat creepy, but it’s still very fun to play with.

 Midjourney sits somewhere in the middle of DALL-E 2 and Craiyon.
 It also uses AI and machine learning to generate images based on text prompts.
 The results are usually quite good, but not as mind-blowing as DALL-E 2.
-The important thing is anyone can try the beta version of Midjourney right now (as of August 2022,) unlike DALL-E 2.
-No waiting period required.

 How to Use Midjourney Beta